 During the foundational years of climbing, a 50-meter rope was the standard.
 The weight of a rack then composed of oval carabiners and chrome-moly pitons limited the amount of protection that could be carried and, accordingly, the sensible length of each pitch.
 Modern lightweight gear has reduced this burden and allowed climbers to safely protect longer and longer pitches.
 For a while, 60-meter ropes became the norm.
 Today, these are still fairly common and can get you up and down lots of routes.
 But their popularity is beginning to wane as more route developers place anchors that require a 70-meter rope to lower to the ground.
 Furthermore, among strong sport climbers, and especially in the more famous climbing areas of Europe, longer routes are trendy, and 80, or even 100-meter ropes are gaining acceptance, and are in some cases necessary.

 Our best advice to first-time shoppers is to ask your climbing partners what length is ideal for your area.
-At many locations, 70 meters will be overkill.
+Many climbing areas are not 35 meters tall, and so having a 70m rope would be overkill, and you can save money with a 60m.
+That said, plenty of crags, especially newer ones, are set up with a 70m rope in mind.
+If you like to travel to different climbing areas, we highly recommend buying a 70m rope, as it is always a bummer to not be able to do a prized pitch because your rope is too short.
 Also, consider the type of climbing and intended grades.
 Generally, difficult single-pitch cragging or bold multi-pitch linking will require a longer rope, while the easier grades or more patient parties can get by with a shorter cord.
-For many locations, 60 meters will suffice, but if you can handle the extra cost, weight, and bulk, 70 meters might be more versatile.
 While we know some people who still buy 60m ropes due to the cost savings, we have been buying 70s for the last 10 years or so due to the added versatility of being able to lower off 99% of the sport pitches in the US, while also being able to link many more pitches on long free routes, all while using the same rope.

 Middle Marks and Bi-Patterns